 - When the triggering event occurs, the triggered effect with the instead activates immediately, inserting itself before any additional abilities or effects complete.
-Rules for handling scenarios where the triggering event also causes Special Initiative are described in Special Initiative. - If an instead is noted as mandatory, it persists until the end of the current phase, if not negated, even if the card leaves play or set aside.
-Optional instead effects cannot activate unless the card they are on is in play, Land of Redemption or set-aside area. - An instead may have conditions that indicate only some of the cards have the new effect applied.
+Rules for handling scenarios where the triggering event also causes Special Initiative are described in Special Initiative. - An instead may have conditions that indicate only some of the cards have the new effect applied.
 For example, if a card says "... blue Heroes that would be discarded are returned to territory instead", and a mixture of Heroes are discarded from battle, the blue Heroes have the withdraw effect applied, while other Heroes have the discard effect applied. - If a card is immune to or protected from the new effect, the original effect is still applied.
 If a card is immune to or protected from the original effect, the card is not affected at all.
 Example: "... blue Heroes that would be discarded are returned to territory instead", with two other active effects: "Protect N.T.
 Heroes from withdraw abilities" and "Protect O.T.
 Heroes from discard abilities".
 Because the blue N.T.
 Heroes are protected from withdraw, they are discarded as normal.
 Because the blue O.T.
 Heroes are protected from discard, they are unaffected, and there is nothing to replace with the withdraw effect. - If the new effect is prevented, or otherwise cannot be completed in its entirety, then the original effect is still applied.
 If the new effect activates and is later negated, the act of insteading does not get undone, as the new effect was still applied initially through instead. - If a single card uses instead to apply two or more effects to the same group of cards, the combination of applied effects satisfies the cost for that card.
 Example: if Herod's Temple (Di) would discard more than one card from deck, and at least one is a Lost Soul put in play "instead", the combined total of discarded cards and Lost Souls put in play count toward the total required by Herod's Temple.
 However, if the card discarded from hand has a different effect applied "instead" by a different card, the ability is not properly resolved.